fredmkatz/Literate/ldm/ldm_models/Literate/Literate_results/Literate.rendered.md

 - ***expression*** - The formal expression of the derivation in a programming language _ (optional reference CodeExpression)

-_ **ValueType Constraint A rule, condition, or validation that must be satisfied by the model**
+_ **ValueTypeConstraintARuleConditionOrValidationThatMustBeSatisfiedByTheModel**

 _plural_:  Constraints

-_subtype_of_: Component Subtypes
+_subtypeOf_: Component subtypes
 - ***statement*** - An English language statement of the constraint _ (optional reference RichText)

-- ***expression*** - The formal expression of the constraint in a programming language (optional value Invented Name)
+- ***expression*** - The formal expression of the constraint in a programming language (optional value InventedName)

 - ***severity*** (optional reference Code)